abd8563/RenameComputer/README.md

 CSV file should contain  [old,new] header.

-set the execution policy by typing this into your PowerShell window (Run as Administrator):
+to set the execution policy to RemoteSigned:

      Set-ExecutionPolicy RemoteSigned

-set back the execution policy:
+to set back the execution defult policy:

      Set-ExecutionPolicy Restricted